Airline Travel Is Horrible

 Baggage Policies

-I do not know when the airlines got together and decided on creating the current baggage polices.
+I don't know when the airlines got together and decided on creating the current baggage polices.
 We used to be allowed two check-in bags up to 70 pounds each in the United States at no additional cost.
 We are now limited to 50 pounds per bag, and we have to pay for them.

 International travel is beginning to copy that policy.
 On our recent trip, we were allowed one check-in bag each up to 50 pounds without an additional charge.